 Figure 1.
 Uranium Continues to Outperform in the Short Term (2020-2022)

 This chart shows the relative outperformance of physical uranium and uranium mining equities over the past two years.

 Sources: Bloomberg and Sprott Asset Management.
 Data as of 10/31/2022.
-Uranium miners are measured by the Northshore Global Uranium Mining Index; the U3O8 uranium spot price is measured by a proprietary composite of U3O8 spot prices from TradeTech LLC; commodities are measured by the Bloomberg Commodity Index (BCOM); U.S. equities are measured by the S&P 500 TR (SPX); U.S. bonds are measured by the Bloomberg Barclays US Agg Total Return Value Unhedged USD (LBUSTRUU Index); the U.S. dollar is measured by DXY Currency.
+Uranium Miners are measured by the Northshore Global Uranium Mining Index (URNMX index); U.S. Equities are measured by the S&P 500 TR Index; the U308 Spot Price is measured by a proprietary composite of U3O8 spot prices from TradeTech; U.S. Bonds are measured by the Bloomberg Barclays US Agg Total Return Value Unhedged USD Index (LBUSTRUU); Commodities are measured by the Bloomberg Commodity Index (LLCBCOM); and the U.S. Dollar is measured by DXY Curncy Index.
+You cannot invest directly in an index.
 Included for illustrative purposes only.
 Past performance is no guarantee of future results.

 Energy Transition Gains Momentum

 The International Energy Agency (IEA) released its 2022 World Energy Outlook in October, further underscoring the importance of nuclear energy and uranium in supporting the world’s energy transition away from its dependence on fossil fuels and in ensuring higher energy security.
 According to the IEA, “Russia’s invasion of Ukraine has sparked a global energy crisis”.
 Russian sanctions and geopolitical maneuvering have tightened the world’s energy supply and caused energy prices to spike, stoking inflationary pressures and heightening the risk of recession.
 This energy deficit has created an urgent catalyst to embrace alternatives to fossil fuels and supports our thesis that nuclear power will likely be pivotal to the global energy transition.